 The date, time, and location of the meeting are predetermined and established.
-At the initial meeting, the chairperson (ie. the school principal or designate) welcomes and introduces those individuals present and explains the purpose of the meeting.
+At the initial meeting, the chairperson (i.e. the school principal or designate) welcomes and introduces those individuals present and explains the purpose of the meeting.
 The IPRC members are clearly identified.
-Parents / guardians, school personnel, and others in attendance are invited to provide further information in an open discussion format, when required.
-Based on all information available for consideration, the IPRC will make a decision regarding the identification and placement for the student.
+Parents/guardians, school personnel, and others in attendance are invited to provide further information in an open discussion format, when required.
+Based on all the information available for consideration, the IPRC will make a decision regarding the identification and placement for the student.

 The committee may identify a student as exceptional and recommend placement in the most appropriate setting.
 If the IPRC requires further information then the decision will be deferred to such a time that the information becomes available.
 The school will then endeavour to gather additional information and liaise with the school multi-disciplinary team.
 The IPRC will reconvene at the earliest available date.
-Parent / guardians will be provided with details and a timeline of when they should expect to return to the IPRC.
+Parents / guardians will be provided with details and a timeline of when they should expect to return to the IPRC.

-Following the initial IPRC, the committee will provide a written statement of their decision including the identification and placement (if any) and specific recommendations for programs and services to the parents / guardians and the student of 16 years of age or older.
-Parents / guardians will be asked to sign the statement of decision and return it to the school.
-For students that are identified as exceptional, there must be an annual review of the student's identification and placement unless the annual review is waived by the parent / guardian or student of 16 years of age or older.
+Following the initial IPRC, the committee will provide a written statement of their decision including the identification and placement (if any) and specific recommendations for programs and services to the parents/guardians and the student of 16 years of age or older.
+Parents/guardians will be asked to sign the statement of decision and return it to the school.
+For students who are identified as exceptional, there must be an annual review of the student's identification and placement unless the annual review is waived or dispensed by the parent/guardian or student of 16 years of age or older.

-Annual Review IPRC Meeting / Process
+Annual Review IPRC Meeting/Process

-All students that have an IPRC are reviewed annually by the school team and parents / guardians.
-An IPRC review may not occur more often than once in every three month period (Reg.
+All students that have an IPRC are reviewed annually by the school team and parents/guardians.
+An IPRC review may not occur more often than once every three month period (Reg.
 181/98, s.21 (2) the Education Act).
-Parent(s)/guardian(s) who are in the agreement with the recommendation of the school team may waive the requirement to hold an annual review IPRC meeting.
+Parent(s)/guardian(s) who are in agreement with the recommendation of the school team may waive the requirement to hold an annual review IPRC meeting.
 Reg.
-181/98, s.21 (4b) states that, where there are no changes to the identification or placement, a parent/guardian may waive the requirement to hold an IPRC by signing a waiver letter, agreeing with the school recommendations and then returning it to the school principal.
+181/98, s.21 (4b) states that, where there are no changes to the identification or placement, a parent/guardian may choose to waive or dispense of the requirement to hold an IPRC by signing and returning to the school a waiver letter which states that they agree with the school's recommendations.
 An annual IPRC reviews the following: the student's progress, current statements of strengths and needs, exceptionality and placement.